Skip to main content

 • Backend work will require the software engineer/developer to understand more complex concepts of the database like concurrency, locking, and transactions.

 • Of course, to do backend development knowledge of SQL will be indispensable.
+You can learn SQL with this SQL Course.

 • To do backend development work well knowledge of network, DNS, etc will also be very helpful.
 So, if you're looking to hire backend developers, make sure they have good knowledge of this.